SystemsApproach/ops/lifecycle.rst

 resources (e.g., small clusters that faithfully represent the eventual target hardware).
-Again, it’s not a hard-and-fast rule, but early (Smoke) tests tend to use virtual resources that are pre-configured, while later (Integration) test tend to run on representative hardware, with the software built from scratch.
+Again, it’s not a hard-and-fast rule, but early (Smoke) tests tend to use virtual resources that are pre-configured, while later (Integration) test tend to run on representative hardware or clean VMs, with the software built from scratch.

 You will also note that we did not call out *Regression* tests in this simple taxonomy, but our view is that Regression tests are designed to